10 Strategies for Pet Tax Deductions

 • Medication

-#4 – Write-Off Your Pet: Pets in a Business as an Advertising Expense
+3) Pets as an Advertising Expense Write-Off

 Pets are a great way to attract attention and promote your business.
 If you’re a business owner and have a pet that you use as part of your advertising strategy, you may be able to write-off some of the expenses associated with owning a pet on your taxes.